-- disseminating knowledge of successful work arrangements, busting myths and revealing the potential and talent amongst disabled jobseekers - · disseminating knowledge of appropriate and lawful hiring and recruitment practices - offering industries recruitment and training support where there are opportunities to match skill shortages with the talent amongst disabled jobseekers - promoting 'social procurement' options where purchasers ask suppliers to support employment for disadvantaged job seekers in their tenders for work.
+- disseminating knowledge of successful work arrangements, busting myths and revealing the potential and talent amongst disabled jobseekers - disseminating knowledge of appropriate and lawful hiring and recruitment practices - offering industries recruitment and training support where there are opportunities to match skill shortages with the talent amongst disabled jobseekers promoting "social procurement" options where purchasers ask suppliers to support employment for disadvantaged job seekers in their tenders for work.

-Building on existing services the government is progressing the following actions:
+Building on existing services the government is progressing the following initial actions 2020-2022.

-Initial actions 2020-2022

-Disseminate information that raises the visibility of disal people and people with health conditions as a talent po

-Disseminate good practice stories
+Action: Disseminate information that raises the visibility of disabled people and people with health conditions as a talent pool.
+Disseminate good practice stories.